PolyU-TASLAB/polyu-taslab.github.io/_members/wang_junzhe.md

 ---
 <!--  Add a short self introduction here -->
 <!-- Like Research Areas -->
-Qi Zhang received a BEng degree from the Hong Kong University of Science and Technology (HKUST).
+WANG Junzhe received a BEng degree from the Hong Kong University of Science and Technology (HKUST).
 He is currently pursuing his M.Phil. degree at The Hong Kong Polytechnic University (PolyU).
 **Research Areas**
 UAV, Mapping, and Localization; Sensor Fusion; GNSS